 - Unmanly Secret: He's into embroidery because of his cosplayer girlfriend's influence.

-- Ryan Wants His Jerk Brother Back: When Mark starts acting exceedingly nice to Ryan in the wake of finding out that Ryan is adopted, Ryan ends up having to talk him out of it, at least while their lives are in danger.
+- We Want Our Jerk Back: When Mark starts acting exceedingly nice to Ryan in the wake of finding out that Ryan is adopted, Ryan ends up having to talk him out of it, at least while their lives are in danger.

 - Asian and Nerdy: Harris is portrayed by Filipino actor Kamran Lucas.
 Harris is very skilled with technology and hacking.